p1ratrulezzz/mtproxy-server-linux/README.md

 It is possible to use daemon script from this repo to integrate with any of these servers (except nodejs, for nodejs use pm2 upstart)

+## Another version of installator for MTProxy (madeline driven)

+Check the repo: https://github.com/aquigni/MTProxySystemd .
+It provides an easy-install shell script.
+It installs the same version of MTProto Proxy as provided in this [repo](https://github.com/danog/MadelineProto)